 There will be no changes to the way that VAT is calculated, or to deadlines for submitting returns online.

-The changes are the first step in a longer-term plan to make all tax submissions electronic, but the rules will initially only apply to VAT, and therefore to businesses that have a turnover of more than £85,000.
+The changes are the first step in a longer-term plan to make all tax submissions electronic, but the rules will initially only apply to those who have an income in excess of the VAT threshold of £85,000, excluding subsidy and environmental payments.

 It is anticipated that income and expenditure records will have to be submitted electronically by April 2020 for the calculation of income tax.